 Tomorrow is the summer solstice.
 When I worked as an office dweller I often let these days drift on by and I noticed how seasons would come and go without much ado.
-Now that it’s my job to share yoga, I enjoy taking a moment to recognize the transitions of our earth, and connecting my yoga practice with the reality of what’s going on outside my window.
+Now that it’s my job to share yoga, I enjoy taking a moment to recognize the transitions of our earth, and connecting my yoga practice with the reality of what’s going on outside my window, specially with the relations between earth signs and season.
 Worldwide, interpretation of the summer solstice has varied among cultures, but most have recognized it as a sign of fertility, a time to celebrate the bounty we have sown through spring, typically involving holidays, festivals, gatherings, rituals or other celebrations around that time.

 A common more ritualistic, meditative yoga practice for the solstice is to do Surya Namaskar A 108 times.
 I’ll be doing smaller divisions with my classes this week: 54, 36, 27, 9, or 3 depending on our energy levels.
 I’ve discussed the significance of the number 108 on this blog before, but I also found an epic article on Elephant Journal on the subject.
 Below are some of my favorite tidbits on the significance of 108 and a video of Surya Namaskar A to get you moving.
 Go ahead, do a couple at home, you can do it.
 Celebrate the sun and the longest day of the year!